NicholasMatias/NicholasMatias/README.md

-<p>I am a rising sophomore at Texas A&M University, pursuing a Bachelor of Science in computer science.
+<p>I am a rising junior at Texas A&M University, class of 2026, pursuing a Bachelor of Science in computer science.
 I love all things programming related and I am constantly trying to expand my knowledge.
 Additionally, I am a self-motivated learner looking to grow whether that be in a collaborative environment or solo.
 Lastly, I aspire to be a software engineer that makes a positive impact on the world through innovative solutions.</p>

 <h2>Languages:</h2>